freedomofpress/securedrop-dev-docs/docs/build_metadata.rst

 Build logs
 ----------

-Builders should save their terminal output starting with:
+When you build a package for release, you should should save your terminal output, including:

 * Checking out the build tag and verifying that it is signed with the release key
 * ``make build-debs`` (or equivalent) output